BScN Program Information

 Courses required include: Grade 12U English (with a minimum grade of 65%), Chemistry, Biology, and one Grade 12 Math.
 80% minimum second average required for Chemistry and Biology.
 Recommended averages may change annually based upon the applications received.

-For example, last year, the minimum average accepted was 85% for the top six grade 12 courses. *This is a competitive program: approximately 120 students admitted each fall.
-10-12% of those 120 seats are available for students not coming directly from an Ontario high school.
+*This is a competitive program: approximately 150 students admitted each fall.
+10-12% of those 150 seats are available for students not coming directly from an Ontario high school.

-- 101 OUAC Applicant Students who are coming directly from an Ontario high school must complete an application on the Ontario Universities' Application Centre website (OUAC): https://www.ouac.on.ca/ouac-101/
+- Applicants who are coming directly from an Ontario high school must complete an application on the Ontario Universities' Application Centre website (OUAC) 101 Application: https://www.ouac.on.ca/ouac-101/

 - Applicants who are not coming directly from an Ontario high school and are not current or previous students of the University of Windsor, must complete an application on the OUAC 105 Application https://www.ouac.on.ca/ouac-105/.
 Interested applicants also need to complete an applicant profile: Applicant Profile.

 If you are a University of Windsor student please refer to the Undergraduate Calendar Admission Requirements for Program Transfers.

 Applications for transfer to Nursing are subject to a March 1 deadline for Fall admission.
 Transfer is based on academic achievement and the availability of space.
-A minimum 75% cumulative average is required in order to be considered for a transfer to Nursing.
+A minimum 70% cumulative average is required in order to be considered for a transfer to Nursing.
 Applicants must have taken ENG4U, SBIO4U, SCh4U, and any grade 12 math or courses that have been deemed equivalent.
-In addition, all Nursing applicants are required to submit the Applicant Profile form no later than March 1.
-It must be submitted directly to the University of Windsor, Office of the Registrar, Windsor, Ontario N9B 3P4.
-Additional Nursing Admission Requirements for Canadian residents not currently attending an Ontario high school.
-Note: Students who are not applying directly from secondary (high) school (e.g. transfer or mature students or those with completed/partially completed diploma/degree in another field) must also complete and submit an Applicant Profile: Applicant Profile.
+In addition, all Mature & Transfer applicants are required to submit the Applicant Profile form no later than March 1st.
+Current or Returning University of Windsor students can apply for a change on their uwinsite student accounts using the Change of Program Application (current students) or Returning Student Application (returning students).
+External applicants can apply for the BScN program on the OUAC 105 Application and then complete the Applicant Profile on the University of Windsor once their student account is initiated.
 An Interview with the Faculty of Nursing Admissions Committee may be required.